Ambient Diffusion Posterior Sampling: Solving Inverse Problems with Diffusion Models Trained on Corrupted Data: Introduction

-\textbf{Our contributions:} \begin{enumerate} \item We propose \textit{Ambient Diffusion Posterior Sampling} (Ambient DPS), an algorithm that uses diffusion models trained on linearly corrupted data as priors for solving inverse problems with arbitrary linear measurement models. \item We use pre-trained Ambient Diffusion models to solve inverse problems (compressed sensing, super-resolution) on several natural image datasets (CelebA, FFHQ, AFHQ) and show that they can even outperform models trained on clean data in the high corruption regime. \item We extend the Ambient Diffusion framework to train models directly on multi-coil Fourier subsampled MRI. \item We train Ambient Diffusion MRI models on FastMRI at various retrospective acceleration factors (R=$2, 4, 6, 8$); we again observe that models trained on subsampled data are better priors for solving inverse problems in the high acceleration regime. \item We open-source our code and models to accelerate research in this area: \href{https://github.com/utcsilab/ambient-diffusion-mri}{github.com/utcsilab/ambient-diffusion-mri}. \end{enumerate}
+\begin{compactitem} \item We propose \textit{Ambient Diffusion Posterior Sampling} (Ambient DPS), an algorithm that uses diffusion models trained on linearly corrupted data as priors for solving inverse problems with arbitrary linear measurement models. \item We extend the Ambient Diffusion framework to train models using Fourier subsampled measurements.
+Specifically, we train on subsampled multi-coil MRI scans at various retrospective acceleration factors (R=$2, 4, 6, 8$); we observe that models trained on subsampled data are better priors for solving inverse problems in the high acceleration regime. \item We use pre-trained Ambient Diffusion models to solve inverse problems (compressed sensing, super-resolution) on natural image datasets (CelebA, FFHQ, AFHQ) and show that they can even outperform models trained on clean data in the high corruption regime. \end{compactitem}